-Delivered by a partnership consisting of Community Action Suffolk, Lowestoft Rising, East Suffolk Council, Access Community Trust, Suffolk County Council and the Department of Work and Pensions, the Lowestoft Community Capacity Project is a three-year initiative.
+Delivered by a partnership consisting of Community Action Suffolk, Lowestoft Rising, East Suffolk Council, Access Community Trust, Suffolk County Council and the Department of Work and Pensions, the Lowestoft Community Capacity Project was a three-year initiative.

 Funded by the Big Lottery Community Fund, through the Reaching Communities programme, it aims to bring about sustainable, resilient and stronger communities and to enable residents who have ideas but lack the skills and confidence to action them.